theapprenticeproject/TAP_AI4All/README.md

 ### 3) Populate the Pinecone Index (Upsert Data)

-This command reads your schema, processes the data from your allow-listed DocTypes, creates embeddings, and saves them to Pinecone.
+This command reads schema, processes the data from allow-listed DocTypes, creates embeddings, and saves them to Pinecone.

 ```bash
 bench execute tap_lms.services.pinecone_store.cli_upsert_all